iiasa/message-ix-models/doc/global/overview/policy/index.rst

 Policies
 ========
-A number of different energy- and climate-related policies are, depending on the scenario setup and the research question addressed, explicitly represented in |MESSAGEix|.
+A number of different energy- and climate-related policies are, depending on the scenario setup and the research question addressed, explicitly represented in |name|.
 This includes the following list of policies:

 * GHG emission pricing
 * GHG emission caps and trading emission allowances